dwinter/pafr/README.md

 #>  11 tags: NM, ms, AS, nn, tp, cm, s1, s2, dv, cg, zd
 ```

-The table behaves as a `data.frame`, so integrates with existing R functions.
-We can find the mean length of alignments in this file using the `alen` column.
+Because the table behaves as a `data.frame`, it integrates with existing R functions.
+For example, We can find the mean length of alignments in this file using the `alen` column.

 ``` r
 mean(ali$alen)
 #> [1] 14575.81
 ```

-Likewise, we can use ggplot to find the distributoin of alignment lengths in the file.
+Likewise, we can produce a ggplot histogram of the distributoin of alignment lengths in the file.

 ``` r
 ggplot(ali, aes(alen)) +